Otus-DevOps-2019-11/vshender_infra/README.md

 - Several user ssh keys are added.
 - An `appuser_web` ssh key is added using GCP console.
 It's not visible by Terraform.
 - A `google_compute_project_metadata_item` resource is used in order to add ssh keys common to all instances.
+- An HTTP load balancer and the second app instance are added.